derekyeh0426/CPSC_455_Project/README.md

 ### 4. 'Above and Beyond'

 ### 5. Next Steps
 We believe that havig a chat feature to allow users to message each other within the app would further improve this application and create a better user experience, since communication is done within the app instead of using service outside (e.g., email).
 Also, being able to share links of listings on social media would be a great next step for this application.

+### 6. List of Contributions
+Derek (x7c1b):
+I worked in between backend and frontend.
+I helped set up the backend for user endpoints and I set up the log in system(Google log in) for our web app.
+On the front end side, I set up redux so that we can store import data in store and have it be accessible across all our components.
+I also write search functions so that users can look up for the furniture he/she wants.
+Finally, I set up the payment system using PayPal to allow for transactions in our web app.

 ------